Houston Factoring for Businesses to Help Improve Cash Flow

 First things first, you should apply for our free quote or give us a call to talk more.

-But to give you an idea of the process, you would fax us an invoice purchase request and, once approved, we will advance you 70% to 80% of the invoice amount within 24 hours.
+But to give you an idea of the process, you would fax us an invoice purchase request.
+Once approved, we will advance you 70% to 80% of the invoice amount within 24 hours.
 Now it’s in our hands and you don’t have to worry about it.
 You can stay focused on what you do best—running your business.
 Once we collect on the invoice, we will send you the remaining balance (the 20% to 30% not advanced up front), minus our small factoring fee.
-The entire process is designed to be a cash-flow sensitive solution that won’t interrupt your daily operations.
+That’s pretty much it.
+Simple and efficient.
+Most importantly, we designed the entire process as a cash-flow sensitive solution that won’t interrupt your daily operations.

 What happens if my client never pays you?